majianjia/nnom/examples/rnn-denoise/README.md

 **Third party packages and license**

-The third party packages I choose are mostly released with permissive license but one who use this example must take full responsibility of the original term and condition of these packages.
+The below third party packages used in this example are mostly released with permissive license but one who use this example must take full responsibility of following the original term and condition of these packages.

 - [RNNoise](https://jmvalin.ca/demo/rnnoise/)
 - [Microsoft Scalable Noisy Speech Dataset](https://github.com/microsoft/MS-SNSD)